 Tarrant County is an "urban county entitlement" comprised of a 30-city consortium for 2021-2023.
 The following cities form the consortium: Azle, Bedford, Benbrook, Blue Mound, Burleson, Colleyville, Crowley, Dalworthington Gardens, Euless, Everman, Forest Hill, Grapevine, Haltom City, Haslet, Hurst, Keller, Kennedale, Lakeside, Lake Worth, Mansfield, North Richland Hills, Pantego, Richland Hills, River Oaks, Saginaw, Sansom Park, Southlake, Watauga, Westworth Village, and White Settlement.
 Automatic renewal of 2024-2026 urban county re-certifications will occur summer 2023 with each of the 30 cities having an option to opt out of the consortium and other cities may opt to join.
+We anticipate City of Pelican Bay to join the consortium in 2023.
 Tarrant County has a joint administrative agreement with four entitlement cities to manage and administer the cities CDBG funds.

-All low/moderate area benefit activities for PY 2022 are based on the 2021 HUD calculations of U.S. Census data or approved surveys until HUD announces further guidance.
-Ten (10) cities and four (4) entitlement cities under Tarrant County's supervision of funding have submitted proposals for CDBG funds to low/moderate areas.
+All low/moderate area benefit activities for PY 2023 are based on the 2022 HUD calculations of U.S. Census data.
+Seven (7) cities and four (4) entitlement cities under Tarrant County's supervision of funding have submitted proposals for CDBG funds to low/moderate areas.
 Areas served using CDBG must meet the National minimum of 51.0% Low-moderate income ratio for eligible expenditure.
 Tarrant County is no longer considered an "exception grantee" as of fall 2021.
 For HOME funded projects, market studies and environmental reviews are made prior to further investment to ensure affordable housing exists in connection with transportation options, infrastructure availability, schools, doctors and other amenities are available to provide suitable living standards.